Two-dimensional quantum antiferromagnets: Quantum Dimer Models

 \subsubsection{Rokhsar-Kivelson point}

 The point $J=V$ (Rokhsar-Kivelson (RK) point) plays a special role.
-As remarked by Rokhsar and Kivelson\cite{rk88} the equal-amplitude superposition of all dimerizations in a given topological sector is an exact ground-state.
+As remarked by Rokhsar and Kivelson\cite{rk88} the equal-amplitude superposition of all dimerizations in a given topological sector is an exact ground state.
 When $J=V$ the Hamiltonian can be written as a sum of projectors:

 The linear superposition of all dimer coverings belonging to a given sector $\Omega$